-1) Save the Infrastructure and Survey(s) files in the .pdf format separately.
-Do not combine work plans or work plans funded by a different line item.

-- 2) The ADODR will then upload the Infrastructure and Survey(s) .pdf files to the Field Operations Cooperative Agreements Work Plan Management Site by clicking the "New Document" button under the Work Plans By Year & State section, and following the steps.
+- 2) Save the Infrastructure and Survey(s) files in the .pdf format separately.
+Do not combine work plans or work plans funded by a different line item. - 3) The ADODR will then upload the Infrastructure and Survey(s) .pdf files to the Field Operations Cooperative Agreements Work Plan Management Site by clicking Upload under the Work Plans section and following the steps.
 Once completed, Field Operations will be notified that a work plan has been submitted for review.
-The ADODR should also notify the appropriate National Operations Manager(s) by email. - 3) The PPQ National Operations Manager (NOM) will review the work and financial plan for adherence to the National Pest Surveillance Guidelines, and either approve the work and financial plan, or communicate back to the states on suggested changes. - 4) Once a work and financial plan have been approved, the NOM will notify the agreements specialist that it is approved, and the process to develop a cooperative agreement can begin. - 5) ezFedGrants will be used to process all cooperative agreements.
+The ADODR should also notify the appropriate National Operations Manager(s) by email. - 4) The PPQ National Operations Manager (NOM) will review the work and financial plan for adherence to the National Pest Surveillance Guidelines, review the Accountability Reports to confirm data entry requirements have been met, and either approve the work and financial plan, or communicate back to the states on suggested changes.

+- 5) Once a work and financial plan have been approved, the NOM will notify the agreements specialist that it is approved, and the process to develop a cooperative agreement can begin. - 6) ezFedGrants will be used to process all cooperative agreements.
 The ezFedGrants External Portal Homepage can be accessed by entering 'grants.fms.usda.gov' into your browser.
 Cooperators will respond to an opportunity established by the PPQ agreements staff.
 This information will be communicated to the cooperator and enable the cooperator to find the opportunity in ezFedGrants.